Larimar Therapeutics to Participate in the Guggenheim Genomic Medicines and Rare Disease Days

-/EIN News/ -- BALA CYNWYD, Pa., March 28, 2023 (GLOBE NEWSWIRE) -- Larimar Therapeutics, Inc. (“Larimar”) (Nasdaq: LRMR), a clinical-stage biotechnology company focused on developing treatments for complex rare diseases, today announced that company management will participate in a virtual fireside chat and 1x1 investor meetings at the Guggenheim Genomic Medicines and Rare Disease Days, which are taking place from April 3 – 4, 2023.
+BALA CYNWYD, Pa., March 28, 2023 (GLOBE NEWSWIRE) -- Larimar Therapeutics, Inc. ("Larimar") LRMR, a clinical-stage biotechnology company focused on developing treatments for complex rare diseases, today announced that company management will participate in a virtual fireside chat and 1x1 investor meetings at the Guggenheim Genomic Medicines and Rare Disease Days, which are taking place from April 3 – 4, 2023.

 Details on the fireside chat can be found below.